dr-richard-barker/GeneLabUserManual/README.md

 *Picture*

 Finally, once a user has selected a study or multiple studies they can press the "Visualize Study" button to be directed to the data visualization tools.
+A user may also select multiple studies to visualize simultaneously. *Multi-Study*

 ## Sidebar Functions